haberdashPI/german_track/_research/plans.md

 ## revisit decoding

 try old approach, but using just the delta band instead of all bands (probably via FIR filter)

+Consider a cross subject approach, so that the training can incorporate all participants.

 ## semi-supervised decoding